 When should one start with myopia care?

-The ideal and simple answer is at the onset of myopia when one is getting their first pair of glasses.
+The ideal and simple answer is at the onset of myopia when one is getting their first pair of glasses, especially in those children ages 12 years and younger.

 How do you know when it is safe to stop treatment?

-Risks involved with contact lens wear include giant papillary conjunctivitis, corneal abrasions,and corneal infections and ulcers.
-However, these complications are rare with proper care.
+Risks involved with contact lens wear include giant papillary conjunctivitis, corneal abrasions, and corneal infections and ulcers.
 Atropine drops can cause blurred vision at near and sensitivity to bright lights, but this is unlikely because of the low concentration that we will be using.

 Dr. Wojton will be happy to consult with you at no charge and answer any questions that you may have.
 If you wish to begin Myopia care for your child, a more detailed eye exam and consult will be initiated and a specific treatment plan involving soft contact lenses and/or Atropine eye drops will be discussed and initiated (Dr. Wojton does not fit Orthokeratology contact lenses).
 There will be a reasonable priced yearly program fee which will include 2-3 office visits per year.
 Depending on the treatment plan, there will be a cost for the contact lenses and/or the Atropine eye drops.